 Have you ever hit your monthly API rate limit?
 If not, consider yourself lucky.
 It’s one of the biggest pains in using an API service.
-Your app users are all happy using the API and everything is going well until your app gets too popular, then all of a sudden you start getting throttled.
+Your app users are all happy using the API and everything is going well until your app gets too popular.
+Then, all of a sudden, you start getting throttled.
 Now you need to scramble to figure out what happened and how to fix it before things explode.

-The purpose of this article is to make you aware of API rate limits and give general recommendations about how to handle them.
+The purpose of this article is to make you aware of API rate limits and give you general recommendations about how to handle them.

 Here are some of the points we will focus on:

 - What happens to your application if you run out of API calls?